Customermates logoCustomermates logo Home

 Several trends are shaping the CRM landscape this year:

-- AI agents: CRMs are moving beyond AI assistants to autonomous agents that can qualify leads, draft follow-ups, and update records without human intervention.
-Salesforce (Agentforce), HubSpot (Breeze), and Customermates (AI agents) are leading this shift.
+• Native AI integration: CRMs are moving beyond AI assistants to autonomous agents that can qualify leads, draft follow-ups, and update records without human intervention.
+Salesforce (Agentforce), HubSpot (Breeze), and Customermates (native AI integration) are leading this shift.

 Conclusion